navipartner/docs/content/en/docs/retail/pos_layout/how-to/host_image_pos_button/index.md

 It might not be ideal to store images directly inside Business Central, and the reasons are threefold:
 1. Business Central SaaS storage prices are much higher than dedicated image hosting services.
 Using Business Central to store large numbers of images can be **expensive** compared to platforms designed for image hosting.
 2.	**Uploading** many images at once to Business Central SaaS is much **slower** than using specialized image hosting platforms.
 These platforms are optimized for fast image uploads, which ensures a smoother and more efficient process.
-3.	**Retrieving** all images from Business Central SaaS is **slowe**r than pulling images from dedicated image hosts.
+3.	**Retrieving** all images from Business Central SaaS is **slower** than pulling images from dedicated image hosts.
 The latency and speed of delivery are much improved when using services like Cloudflare.
 Therefore, storing images in a dedicated image hosting service like Cloudflare significantly improves both performance and cost-effectiveness.

-#### How to Get Started with Cloudflare for Image Hosting
+#### How to get started with Cloudflare for image hosting

 Cloudflare provides a simple and efficient way to host your images and serve them through their global Content Delivery Network (CDN).
 Below are the steps to upload and manage your images on Cloudflare, ensuring that they are ready for use in your POS system. <br>
 Steps to Upload and Use Images with Cloudflare:
 1. Create a **Cloudflare Account**. <br>
-Visit the Cloudflare Sign Up page and create an account by following their simple registration process.
+Visit the Cloudflare sign up page and create an account by following their simple registration process.
 2. Access the **Cloudflare Dashboard**. <br>
 Once logged in, navigate to the Cloudflare dashboard.
 From here, you can manage all aspects of your Cloudflare account, including image hosting.
 3.	**Upload Images**